pointOfive/chat130/Week_03.md

 fig.show()
 ```

-What does it mean to treat data more "normally"?
-Well, literally, we're trying to make it look more like a **normal distribution** because this is a simple **distribution** that's easy to think about about because it's super simple to understand what its **population mean parameter** indicates.
-That's just basically "the middle" location where the **normal distribution** is placed.
-And we can also interpret what the **population standard deviation parameter** indicates.
-Namely, for a **population** that's **normally distributed** about 95% of the area of the **distribution** is between "plus and minus two **standard deviations**.
-We should careful here to distinguish between the **sample mean statistic** and the **population mean parameter**, and as well to distinguish between the **sample standard deviation statistic** and the **population standard deviation parameter**.
-But they carry the same meaning and interpretation if we're talking about an **empirical distribution** or a **population distribution** so long as their shape is approximately **normally distributed**.
+By log transforming the data in this example we're trying to make it look more like a **normal distribution**.
+This is because a normal distribution is simple and easy to think about in terms of its **population parameters**.
+That's just basically "the middle" location where the normal distribution is placed, and we can also interpret what the **population standard deviation parameter** indicates.
+Namely, for a **population** that's normally distributed about 95% of the area of the distribution* is between "plus and minus two **standard deviations**.
+We should careful here to distinguish between the **sample mean statistic** and the population mean parameter, and as well to distinguish between the **sample standard deviation statistic** and the population standard deviation parameter.
+But they carry the same meaning and interpretation if we're talking about an empirical distribution or a population distribution so long as their shape is approximately normally distributed.

-The **standard deviation** of a **right-skewed** sample of data is hard to interpret because this really depends on the nature of the outliers and "decay behavior" of the tail (how quickly the data "peters out" to the right).
-The **sample mean** itself can also be very challenging to interpret because how far the mean is pulled away from the median depends on the degree of **right-skew** (and again the **outliers**) that are present in the data.
-So, when we encounter a dataset with **right-skewed distribution** having a majority of values are clustered at the lower end with a long tail extending towards higher values, this can make statistical analyses and interpretations challenging, especially for statistics like the **mean** and **standard deviation**.
+The standard deviation of a right-skewed sample of data is hard to interpret because this really depends on the nature of the outliers and "decay behavior" of the tail (how quickly the data "peters out" to the right).
+The sample mean itself can also be very challenging to interpret because how far the mean is pulled away from the median depends on the degree of right-skew (and again the outliers) that are present in the data.
+So, when we encounter a dataset with right-skewed distribution having a majority of values are clustered at the lower end with a long tail extending towards higher values, this can make statistical analyses and interpretations challenging, especially for statistics like the **mean** and **standard deviation**.
 This can all be fixed, though, if we work on the **log scale** based on using a **log transformation**.
-This can make the data literally look more "normal" and approximately have the **normal distribution** "shape".
-We'll not discuss the mathematical operation that a **log transformation** executes, but the benefits of a **log transformation** are to (a) reduce **right-skewness** because the **log transformation** pulls he long tail of larger values is pulled closer to the bulk of smaller values and (b) make the meaning of **statistics** like the **mean** and **standard deviation** more interpretable (although we must remember that these only apply to the "log scale" that we're now working on as a result of the **log transformation**).
-So the after a **log transformation** the **sample mean** is a better representation of the central tendency, as it is less influenced by **outliers** and **right-skew**, and the **standard deviation** can be meaningfully understood in terms of what it means regarding the spread of the data around the **sample mean**.
-The **log transformation** is a powerful technique for handling **right-skewed** data since by transforming the data to achieve a more normal distribution we enhance our ability to interpret and have a more meaningful understanding of the dataset.
+This can make the data literally look more "normal" and approximately have the normal distribution "shape".
+We'll not discuss the mathematical operation that a log transformation executes, but the benefits of a log transformation are to (a) reduce right-skewness because the log transformation pulls he long tail of larger values is pulled closer to the bulk of smaller values and (b) make the meaning of statistics like the mean and standard deviation more interpretable (although we must remember that these only apply to the "log scale" that we're now working on as a result of the log transformation).
+After a log transformation the sample mean is a better representation of the central tendency, as it is less influenced by outliers and right-skew, and the standard deviation can be meaningfully understood in terms of what its interpretation regarding the spread of the data around the sample mean.
+The log transformation is a powerful technique for handling right-skewed data since by transforming the data to achieve a more approximately normal distribution shape we enhance our ability to interpret and have a more meaningful understanding of the dataset.

-## LEC New Topics
+## Lecture: New Topics

 ### Populations and Distributions

-A **populations** is generally a theoretical idea that imagines the collection of all possible values the **observations** made for a **variable** could hypothetically be.
-It can refer to concrete group, such as "All Canadians" or "All UofT Students" or "All UofT International Students"; but, for all but very small populations, it would for all practical purposes not be possible to actually measure every **observation** in a **population** that could possibly occur.
+A **population** is generally a theoretical idea that imagines the collection of all possible values the **observations** made for a **random variable** could hypothetically be.
+It can refer to concrete group, such as "All Canadians" or "All UofT Students" or "All UofT International Students"; but, for all but very small populations, it would for all practical purposes not be possible to actually measure every observation in a population that could possibly occur.

-In statistics, we often imagine a theoretical population as an idealized group of "all possible data points"; and, when we represent these mathematical or numerical, we call them **distributions**.
-We have already seen several of these **distributions**.
+In Statistics, we often imagine a theoretical population as an idealized group of "all possible data points", and we represent these using a mathematical model called a **distribution**.
+We have already seen several of these distributions.

 ```python
 # The first we saw was the Multinomial distribution